Tensor networks and graphical calculus for open quantum systems: Introduction

 \section{Introduction}

 A complete description of the evolution of quantum systems is an important tool in quantum information processing (QIP).
-In contrast to closed quantum systems, in open quantum systems the evolution need no longer be unitary.
+In contrast to closed quantum systems, for open quantum systems the evolution need no longer be unitary.
 In general the evolution of an open quantum system is called a \emph{quantum operation} or \emph{quantum channel} which, for a discrete time interval, is described mathematically by a \emph{completely positive map} (CP-map)~\cite{Nielsen2000}.
 In the context of QIP, a quantum channel is a completely positive linear map acting on the density operators which describe a physical systems state.
-A map $\2 E$ is \emph{positive} if and only if it preserves the positivity of an operators spectrum, and \emph{completely positive} if and only if it further satisfies the condition that the composite map $\2 I\otimes \2 E$ is positive, where $\2 I$ is the identity map on a space of density operators of at least equal dimension as the space on which $\2 E$ acts.
+A map $\2 E$ is \emph{positive} if and only if it preserves the positivity of an operators spectrum, and \emph{completely positive} if and only if it further satisfies the condition that the composite map $\2 I\otimes \2 E$ is positive, where $\2 I$ is the identity map on a space of density operators with dimension greater than or equal to the dimension of the space on which $\2 E$ acts.
 We will consider the case when $\2 E$ is also \emph{trace preserving}, which is to say $\Tr[\2 E(\rho)]=\Tr[\rho]$ for all density operators $\rho$.
-Since quantum systems are described by density operators, positive operators $\rho$ with unit trace, the requirements that $\2 E$ be complete-positive and trace-preserving ensures that our output state will always be a valid density operator.
+Since quantum systems are described by density operators, positive operators $\rho$ with unit trace, the requirements that $\2 E$ be complete-positive and trace-preserving ensures that the output state of the map will always be a valid density operator.
 Such maps are called completely positive trace preserving maps (CPTP-maps).

-There are numerous representations for completely-positive maps, and while these representations are at least in principle equivalent, transformations between representations is often cumbersome and tedious.
-Thus a key result in the present paper is to introduce and develop graphical calculus methods that facilitate an intuitive unification and interoperability between these representations, the outcome of which is depicted in Fig.~\ref{fig:cpreps}.
+There are numerous representations for completely-positive maps~\cite{Jordan1961,Choi1975,Kraus1983}, and although well understood, the transformations between these representations is often cumbersome and tedious.
+Thus one goal of this paper is to present and summarize graphical calculus methods that facilitate an intuitive unification and interoperability between these representations, the outcome of which is depicted in Fig.~\ref{fig:cpreps}.
+In doing so we provide a compact review of the properties and transformations of CP-maps.